Accessibility in Sora

 How can my high school students not see the titles for younger students?

-If high school users are given the access level “Adult” they will have access to all titles in the collection: Juvenile, YA, and Adult level titles.
+If high school users are given the access level “Upper High School”, they will have access to all titles in the collection: Lower Elementary, Upper Elementary, Middle School, Lower High School, and Upper High School.

-5. Select the access levels they’d like to view.
-The default setting is “All” which will show them everything, but they can click on General Adult and Young Adult to filter out the Juvenile titles.
+- Select the access levels they’d like to view.
+The default setting is “All” which will show them everything, but they can click on any of the options to display only those titles.

 If you have specific questions, please reach out to Amanda Lawman at wsdlc@overdrive.com